 1) The criminals robbed both Harold and myself.

-2) Wanda and herself went to the bookstore
+2) Wanda and herself went to the bookstore.

 3) I offered to give themselves the cantaloupe.
 (Do you see how ridiculous these sound yet?)

-4) Use myself correctly in an original sentence
+4) Use myself correctly in an original sentence.

-5) Use, for the last time in your life, “myself” incorrectly (doesn’t it feel good to be rid of this plague?)
+5) Use, for the last time in your life, “myself” incorrectly (doesn’t it feel good to be rid of this plague?).

 COMMON ERROR #3 – Shape-shifting (almost always from singular to plural)

-This is one of the most common pronoun mistakes out there.
-It is grammatically incorrect to say, “A police officer must always keep an eye on their gun” or “I’m going to miss you like a child misses their blanket” (she may be Fergielicious, but she’s also grammarevolting).
+The shape-shifter is one of the most common pronoun mistakes out there.
+It is grammatically incorrect to say, “A police officer must always keep an eye on their gun,” or, “I’m going to miss you like a child misses their blanket” (she may be Fergielicious, but she’s also grammarevolting).
 This problem has a simple root – avoiding the clunky, yet technically accurate “his or her.”
 This problem pops up frequently with singular subjects that mutate into plural pronouns, like the above examples.
-Two less common variations of the shape-shifting pronoun are the transformation of “I” into “you” (“I hate it when you get popcorn stuck in your teeth” – unless you are being weirdly mean, this is not right) or the assumption that everybody is a man (“A teacher gets to take his work home with him every day” (see below for an important usage note).
+Two less common variations of the shape-shifting pronoun are the transformation of “I” into “you” (“I hate it when you get popcorn stuck in your teeth” – unless you are being weirdly mean, this is not right) or the assumption that everybody is a man (“A teacher gets to take his work home with him every day” (see below for an important usage note)).
 This last problem is simple to fix – make the subject plural, since you are speaking generally anyway (“Teachers get to take their work home with them”).
 When in doubt, one can always fall back on using the genderless singular, ‘one’.
 But one must admit that this can make one seem stuffy, mustn’t one?

 COMMON ERROR #4 – Nothing Personal (Who vs. Which vs. That)

-1) Paraphrase the following: “He bought a dog that surprises me”
+1) Paraphrase the following: “He bought a dog that surprises me.”

-2) Paraphrase the following: “He bought a dog, which surprises me”
+2) Paraphrase the following: “He bought a dog, which surprises me.”

-3) The best player on the team will be the one (Who/Which/That) improves the most over the season
+3) The best player on the team will be the one (Who/Which/That) improves the most over the season.

-4) Sandy was disappointed when she lost the instructions, (Who / Which / That) are so important in building a bike
+4) Sandy was disappointed when she lost the instructions, (Who / Which / That) are so important in building a bike.

-5) Create a sentence or two that shows an understanding of how to use the pronouns “Who” “Which” and “That”
+5) Create a sentence or two that shows an understanding of how to use the pronouns “Who” “Which” and “That.”

 BACK to Grammar/Writing